Healthy Homes Assessment Pipitea

 Pipitea Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building; you have to ensure there is somewhere for rain, surface or ground water, and stop it from coming inside.
-When it is damp and moisture, it is usually not apparent that it could become a major issue that can cause the property to suffer and affecting your tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside It’s about having to make sure there is somewhere to allow surface, rain and underground water to flow, and also stop it from getting into the building.
+When it is damp and moisture, it is typically those things that you aren’t aware of that can become a big problem and cause the property to suffer and harming the tenant’s health.

-Properties that are rented must have effective drainage for the removal of floodwaters, surface water and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a place to go, and it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Rental properties should be equipped with effective drainage to eliminate floodwaters, surface water and ground water, including the proper outfall or runoff.
+Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between your flooring and ground, a ground water barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to avoid water ingress, if the apartment has an enclosed gap between the floor and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

 moisture ingress and drainage inspection